Art

 Planting the Seeds Christopher Weed 5740 Merriam Drive This stunning sculpture was inspired by nature.
 Each sphere's brilliant mirror finish with organic variations suggests a large, sprouting seed.
 The piece transforms the viewer to another realm--muting the outside distractions while providing an opportunity of reflection.

 Downtown Merriam Mural Michael Young 6040 Slater Street This mural by Michael Young shows a replica of downtown Merriam, circa 1940.
 The stylized image was painted from a photo taken by Dr. Fawks who had family ties to Merriam for over 50 years.
+The mural hangs in the Merriam Community Center.

 Tim Murphy Art Gallery Rotating Exhibits 6040 Slater Street Featuring monthly exhibits by local and regional artists, and the host to the annual Heartland Artist and High School Visual Arts Exhibitions, this gallery is located inside the Merriam Community Center.
 Free to the public, many art pieces are also available for purchase.
 Learn more about the Tim Murphy Art Gallery and view the 2024 gallery exhibit schedule(PDF, 1003KB) .